softwareconstruction240/softwareconstruction/instruction/lambdas/lambdas.md

 }
 ```

-You then want to create speakers for different languages.
+Assume you want to create speakers for different languages.
 To do this you would need to create a new class for every language that you wanted to implement.
-Each of these would be in their own Java class file.
+Each of these would implement the `Speaker` interface and be in their own Java class file.

 ```java
 // FrenchSpeaker.java